Partnerships in Horizon Europe

 - partnerships across other themes

 The infographic is published in the context of the report on the Performance of European Partnerships: Biennial Monitoring Report (BMR) 2022 on partnerships under Horizon Europe.
-This infographic focuses on introducing European Partnerships in Horizon Europe's cluster 4 and their contribution to the EU's digital and industrial transition.
+It focuses on introducing European Partnerships in Horizon Europe's clusters 5 and 6 and their contribution to the EU's green transition